Melitou/YOUR-PERSONAL-CHATBOT/GUIDE.md

 # 2. LLM

 ### GEMINI ###
-(a) We create a client from google.genai
+(i) We create a client from google.genai
-(b) We create a tool for google search
+(ii) We create a tool for google search
-(c) We create a function for RAG
+(iii) We create a function for RAG
-(d) We insert the functions into the google client through config parameter (e) We add the chat history through the contents parameter (f) We generate the answer
+(iv) We insert the functions into the google client through config parameter (v) We add the chat history through the contents parameter (vi) We generate the answer

 ### OpenAI ###
-(a) We create the OpenAI model
+(i) We create the OpenAI model
-(b) We use the responses API function to generate a response (c) We add web_search_preview into the tools parameter (d) We create a function for RAG
+(ii) We use the responses API function to generate a response (iii) We add web_search_preview into the tools parameter (iv) We create a function for RAG
-(e) We insert the function into the tools parameter (f) We generate the answer
+(v) We insert the function into the tools parameter (vi) We generate the answer

-Tell the agent to save the mermaid file